 My name is Chris Loeffler.
-I am currently the assistant head of Wilmington Friends lower school in Wilmington, Delaware.
-I am also a coach, father, sibling, Friend, and more.
+I am currently in my fifth year as the assistant head of Wilmington Friends lower school in Wilmington, Delaware.
+I am also a partner, father, sibling, Friend, and more.
 I taught elementary school for twelve years, mostly in third grade, before starting this blog.
 I have coached football and basketball, as well as a little soccer and baseball, with students from 4 years old to college.
 Fortunately, I am able to call these passions my job and love every opportunity I am given to work with children.

 I believe in the power of children.
 I think that kids are able to view our world in a way that adults are often too inhibited to understand.
 Conversations with children are a chance to see the world through their eyes, which enlightens and empowers us as adults to make better decisions.

 This blog initiated a new chapter in my educational career, connecting me with new people.
+I started it during my work with AJ Juliani and the Innovative Teaching Academy.
 It became a place for me to build ideas and share them with others, a reflective tool that continues to help me learn and inspires me to think beyond the office, the classroom, and the school building.

-I am constantly inspired by and thinking about the work of Carol Dweck and David Jardine as educators who care about the psychological well-being of children, not just content.
-EdCamps have inspired me to connect with educators in new and innovative ways.
-Design Thinking and SEL are the topics most central to my thinking lately.
+I am a huge geek when it comes to Design Thinking and Social-Emotional Learning.
+Educational authors that inspire me are Carol Dweck and David Jardine, as educators who care about the psychological well-being of children, not just content.
+While I have not attended an EdCamp in a while now, they inspired me to connect with educators in new and innovative ways.
 Please feel free to reach out to connect on these ideas with me more.

 - Troublemakers by Carla Shallaby